Living Alone in Edmonton? Stay Safe with a Daily Check-in

 Edmonton winters are extreme.
 How does this help?

-If extreme cold, a fall, or a medical emergency prevents you from checking in, your family is alerted automatically.
+On Protect Me, if extreme cold, a fall, or a medical emergency prevents you from checking in your family is alerted automatically.
 In Edmonton's winters, early detection can be lifesaving.

 My parent lives alone on the south side.

-They check in once daily.
-If they miss it, you get escalating alerts via push notification, email, and SMS.
+They check in once daily, and the free check-in reminds them if they're late.
+On Protect Me, you get escalating alerts via push notification, email, and SMS if they miss it.
 Simple enough for anyone.

 I'm a U of A student living alone near campus.